 Is Freemasonry still relevant?

-Today, Freemasonry is undergoing a decline.
+Today, Freemasonry is undergoing a decline, according to a 2020 article by.

 "The lodges are having a terrible time recruiting men," Jacob said.
 "Most young men today don't accept these kinds of distinctions — such as places exclusively for men and places exclusively for women."